scala/docs.scala-lang/tutorials/tour/case-classes.md

 SMS is: SMS(12345, Hello!)
 ```

-With Case Classes, you can utilize **Pattern Matching** to work with your data.
+With case classes, you can utilize **pattern matching** to work with your data.
 Here's a function that prints out different messages depending on what type of Notification is received:

 ```tut
 def showNotification(notification: Notification): String = {